Stanley Cooler Review

 You do give up some of the ice-retaining features found in the Adventure Series, however.
-Gone is the rubber gasket and the walls are also a bit thinner.
+Gone are the rubber gasket and the walls are also a bit thinner.
 But most people using this for a lunch box won’t need the added ice life anyways.

 Stanley Cooler Ice Life

 Even on smaller coolers such as these, maximizing ice life is very important.
 And Stanley seems to feel that their ice chests perform quite well in this regard!
-Specifically, they state that their 7-Quart Heritage Cooler will keep items cool for 24 hours and their 7, 16, and 30-Quart Adventure Models will keep items cool for 27, 36, and 96 hours, respectively.
-These are pretty large numbers for what are considered small coolers.
+Specifically, they state that their 7-Quart Heritage Cooler will keep items cool for 24 hours, and their 7, 16, and 30-Quart Adventure Models will keep items cool for 27, 36, and 96 hours, respectively.
+These are pretty large numbers for what is considered small coolers.
 But are they accurate?

-To test this, we put these coolers through our own in-house analysis.
+To test this, we put these coolers through our in-house analysis.
 We filled them up around 1/3 way with ice, left them outside in the heat, and occasionally opened them.
 The results of our testing can be seen in the chart below:

 Overall, these numbers are quite good.
 And equally important, the real-world results align quite closely with what Stanley stated.
 While we weren’t quite able to achieve the maximum numbers, they were close enough to be more or less negligible.

-Digging deeper into the data, you will see that no matter which size cooler you go with, you should see ice performance that will last at least most of the day.
+Digging deeper into the data, you will see that no matter which sized cooler you go with, you should see ice performance that will last at least most of the day.
 And in the case of the largest size (the 30 Quart), this ice life is bumped up to 2 days or more.

 This type of ice performance makes the Stanley Coolers great for lunch applications, small picnics, and even weekend outings.
 You won’t see the week-long ice life that much larger premium coolers can offer.
 But that is no fault of Stanley: simply put, larger coolers will almost always out-perform smaller coolers.